-Now it’s all about living a healthy life and not stopping until I build a successful business for my family.
-Fear motivates me.
-My mother always said,”Leave everything into God’s hands and it will be okay.”
-Even though she passed away, I feel like she is still with me sometimes.
-My father also gave me advice like “emergencies only happen once.”
-I always remember these words of wisdom, share them with my friends and apply them to my life.
+Do I still pump iron?
+Sure, even at my age I can still squat 400 pounds…and I can still sprint, but it takes me a lot longer now to recover.
+In my leisure time I love to just relax, listen to Motown music and watch movies – Westerns are my favorite.
+Now it’s all about living a healthy life and building a successful business for my family.
+My Mother always told me to Leave everything in God’s hands and it will be okay.
+Even though she passed away several years ago, I feel like she is still with me and I head her advice.
+My Father also gave me sound advice, Remember emergencies only happen once.
+I always remember these words of wisdom and apply them to my life.